Burnout is a commonly used term that in general refers to the negative impact of continued stress of job/training demands upon the person.

 Patient dissatisfaction, complaints and medical errors emerge from this.
 Decreased

 personal accomplishment is the reduced sense of competence and efficacy often associated with an increasing negative view of one's abilities.
 As Dr. Krall explained, "Not only has one lost his or her compassion, but one starts to doubt the worth of what he or she does.
 Does it really make any difference?"
 Questioning whether to drop out of training can emerge from this.

 Thomas' (2004) review of the literature on burnout in residency concludes "burnout levels are high among residents and may be associated with depression and problematic patient care."
 A meta-analysis of burnout and quality and safety in healthcare (Salyers, et.al.
 2016) found a consistent relationship between burnout (particularly emotional exhaustion) and patient safety/quality of care.
-The annual Division of Education Resident Health Survey conducted at the Resident Retreat in 2016 identified 20% of our residents as experiencing a high degree of emotional exhaustion.
+A survey of over six thousand practicing physicians found a significantly higher rate of medical errors among physicians who reported burnout symptoms (Tawfik, et.al.
+2018).
+The annual Division of Education Resident Health Survey conducted at the Resident Retreat in 2016 identified 20 percent of our residents as experiencing a high degree of emotional exhaustion.

 Burnout, if not addressed, may render a resident more vulnerable for the emergence of depression.
 This results in patient care risks as literature (Fahrenkopf et al 2008) identifies a 6-fold increase in medication errors by depressed residents.

 Wonder if you’re burning out?
 Here are some suggestions: